A Tunisia Itinerary: the Perfect 2-4 Week Detailed Road Trip

 Matmata is best known for the location of Luke Skywalker’s house in the original Star Wars films.
 Obviously if you are not a fan of the franchise, then give this stop a miss!
 The building has been transformed into a hotel, named ‘Hotel Sidi Idriss’.
 This is now a major tourist attraction; you can stay overnight at the hotel or just pay a nominal fee to look around.
 We didn’t do this as we don’t care enough about Star Wars to deal with the hassle, plus the hotel has some seriously sketchy reviews – be prepared.

 Matmata is not a fun place to be, generally.
 Men on motorbikes followed us and people tried to stop our car in the street to sell troglodyte tours and Star Wars related stuff.
-Despite this, we really, really liked the region surrounding Matmata though – there was some utterly breathtaking scenery.
+Despite this, we really, really liked the region surrounding Matmata, though – there was some utterly breathtaking scenery.

-Douz is a low-key town which acts as the ‘gateway to the Sahara’.
-It actually has a gate that people get their Instagram photos taken in front of!
 The town is known for massive date palm plantations and expeditions into the expanse of sand dunes of the Grand Erg Oriental (‘erg’ means a giant field of sand dunes).
 If this is something you fancy doing, consider spending a night in one of the many desert camps in the area.
 With a little more time, there are dune bashing opportunities or even multi-day adventures.

 Tozeur